-For example, with Intel’s new Coffee Lake processors, despite the fact that they use the LGA 1151 socket, they are not compatible with older generation of LGA 1151 motherboards.
-The new Coffee Lake processors can only be used on LGA 1151 motherboards that have a 300-series chipset.
+For example, with Intel’s Coffee Lake processors, despite the fact that they use the LGA 1151 socket, they are not compatible with older generation of LGA 1151 motherboards.
+Intel’s Coffee Lake processors can only be used on LGA 1151 motherboards that have a 300-series chipset.

-This is rare and one of the few instances where a new series of CPUs aren’t compatible with older generations of motherboards on the same socket.
-But, it is still important to note and consider before buying a CPU so that you don’t end up with two components that aren’t compatible with each other.
+This is rare and one of the few instances where a series of CPUs aren’t compatible with older generations of motherboards on the same socket.
+But, it is still important to note and something you should consider before buying a CPU so that you don’t end up with two components that aren’t compatible with each other.

 CPU operating frequency, or clock rate, (which is measured in hertz) is somewhat of a misunderstood concept among first-time builders.
 A lot of first-time builders consider the operating frequency to be the end-all-be-all of determining the value of a processor.
 However, this couldn’t be further from the truth.